Effective May 1, 2019, the Parks & Recreation Fee will increase by $0.52 per month. This increase ensures the Recreation Program will continue.

-Effective July 1, 2018, a typical residential customer who receives a utility statement from the City of Tigard will see a monthly charge of $4.17.
-Typical non-residential customers are charged approximately $10 per month.
-The fee is expected to generate a little more than $1 million annually.
+A typical residential customer who receives a utility statement from the City of Tigard is charged $4.69 per month.
+Typical non-residential customers are charged approximately $11 per month.

 The Fee covers about 30% of the cost to provide parks and recreation services in Tigard.
 Two Public Works divisions are funded by the Parks Utility Fund: Park Maintenance and Recreation.

 - The Park Maintenance Program provides opportunities for people to connect with the city’s beautiful outdoor places and spaces.
 The green canopy and urban playgrounds that surrounds us is a first point of contact for residents and visitors to our city.
 Our picnic shelters and playgrounds are the backdrop in family photos.
 Our parks provide children with some of their earliest memories of being outside in nature.
 Learn more about our parks.